CPRA Board

 Nicole Reeves

-Nicole Reeves is the Manager for Widefield Parks & Recreation.
+Nicole Reeves is the Community Recreation Center Manager for Grand Junction Parks & Recreation.
 Nicole grew up in rural Colorado, playing sports and participating in programs offered by local Parks and Recreation agencies.
 Her first job in high school was with the town’s Parks and Recreation Department, working with youth sports, field maintenance, and teaching classes.
 It was extremely impactful to give back to her community and provide the same experiences that helped shape her to other youth in her town.
 Nicole is motivated to continue her work in Parks and Recreation to provide opportunities and experiences for her community to improve their health and find enjoyment and happiness in what they do.

 Nicole has been very involved in CARA over the last five years having served as the Cross Country Committee Chair and held multiple positions on that CARA Board, including Chair Elect, Chair, and two terms as the Section Representative for the CPRA Board Advisory Council.
 She has also been on the CARA Showcase planning committee and recently joined the Annual Conference committee as well as a mentor in the ELN Mentorship Program.
 As a Board Member, Nicole would like to help engage members by reaching out to members and member agencies to talk about all of the benefits and ways to be involved and enhance member experiences.